There are few Viking symbols so emblematic as the Thor's Hammer, the Mighty Mjölnir.

-The story begins, when Loki, being Loki, having little common sense, decided to pull a prank on the goddess Sif, Thor’s wife, by cutting off her beautiful golden hair while she slept.
+The story begins, when Loki, being Loki, shows little common sense and decides to pull a prank on the Goddess Sif, Thor’s wife, by cutting off her beautiful golden hair while she slept.

 As expected, Thor entered into an unparalleled anger and, not for the last time, threatened to end Loki’s life.

 Loki was many things - including for a brief time the mare that gave birth to Odin’s steed, Sleipnir - but the God of mischief was not crazy nor stupid and, fearing for his life, quickly sought to apologize for his prank.